OperationCode/operationcode_docs/community/conference-scholarships.md

-# Scholarships

-## Procedure for Requesting a Scholarship
+## Procedure for Requesting a Conference Scholarship

-### Where can I find scholarships?
+### Where can I find conference scholarships?

-Scholarships will be posted as they are received to the Slack announcer in #general and #coding-schools.
+Conference scholarships will be posted as they are received to the Slack announcer in #general and #coding-schools.
 Users will then be asked to fill out a form if they would like to apply for the scholarship.

 https://operationcode.org/scholarships

-### How are scholarship recipients selected?
+### How are conference scholarship recipients selected?

 Recipients will be chosen on a merit basis, by the mentors involved in the Operation Code Mentorship Program.